 Vacant grazing allotments in the Wildernesses should be closed so these areas can return to a wild condition.
-No trail construction or reconstruction should be done in the currently trailless areas of the Absaroka Beartooth and Lee Metcalf Wildernesses to protect these remote areas for wildlife as well as premier areas for solitude.
+No trail construction or reconstruction in the currently trailless areas of the Absaroka Beartooth and Lee Metcalf Wildernesses.
+This provides remote areas for wildlife as well as premier areas for solitude.

 I support the wilderness recommendations in Alternative D of the Revised Draft Forest Plan; however, they must be improved by adding the entire 230,000 wild, roadless acres of the Gallatin Range as Recommend Wilderness in the final forest plan.
+The following three points also expand on the importance for the wild Gallatin Range.
 The plan should prohibit all motorized and mechanized uses, and any other activities not consistent with wilderness protection, in the Recommended Wilderness areas so as to preserve their wilderness qualities until Congress acts on the wilderness recommendations.